lavovaLampa/patreon-scraper/README.md

 # Description
 A work-in-progress Patreon attachment downloader.
 Currently tries to download all attachments to specified folder (otherwise defaults to "./attachments_out"), skipping files that exist (checks filename).

-Written in TypeScript because I like it.
-I will try to work on TODO list when I have time/interest.
-PRs and Issues are very welcome :).

 # Requirements
 - NodeJS (anything 10+ should work)
 - npm